markfodor/InkCheck/README.md

+# InkCheck
 ## Background / Inspiration
 ```
 "When you have your goals in front of you, they become a powerful compass that directs your decisions and actions.
 Stay focused, stay driven, and let your goals lead the way." - Unknown

 "Goals kept in your heart remain wishes forever.
 Take them out, write them down, and keep them in sight as a constant reminder of what you're capable of achieving." - Les Brown
 ```

 This repo can help you set up an e-ink board and display your Trello and/or Google Keep data so your goals can be seen every day.

-# InkCheck
+## General description
 This is a forked repo from [MagInkDash](https://github.com/markfodor/MagInkDash).
 That project was used as a base for everything here.
 So if you have the opportunity, buy that guy a coffee (link on the MagInkDash README). :v: